wireservice/agate/docs/tutorial.rst

 .. note::

-    The :class:`.TypeTester` can be slow to evaluate the data.
+    For larger datasets the :class:`.TypeTester` can be slow to evaluate the data.
 It's best to use it with a tool such as `proof <http://proof.readthedocs.org/en/latest/>`_ so you don't have to run it everytime you work with your data.

 Or, to use the column types we created manually: